CSCfi/openstack-upgrade-recipes/db_test/README.md

 Requirements: a dump of the database

+Tested with:
-Tested with ansible 2.7 on EL7
+ - ansible 2.7 on EL7
+ - a db with instances from 2015, running Newton (upgraded from Liberty at least, maybe further back)
+   - upgraded to Rocky

 Caveats:
 ----